simeononsecurity/simeononsecurity.ch/content/articles/powershell-for-cybersecurity/index.en.md

 ## Conclusion

 Overall, **PowerShell** is an essential tool in the arsenal of cybersecurity professionals.
-Its capabilities allow security teams to automate and streamline routine tasks, freeing up time for more important activities.
+Its capabilities allow security teams to automate and simplify routine tasks, freeing up time for more important activities.
 By using the power of PowerShell, organizations can improve their cybersecurity posture and stay compliant with industry regulations and standards.